-All Christians are called to minister to others.
-In John 13:34-35, Jesus tells his disciples, “I give you a new commandment, that you love one another.
+Jesus calls all Christians to minister to others.
+In John 13:34-35, he tells his disciples, “I give you a new commandment, that you love one another.
 Just as I have loved you, you also should love one another.”
-Even though we are all called to this service of love, Deacons fulfill a special role in continuing Jesus’ ministry of compassion.
-This ministry takes a variety of forms.
+Though we all have the calling to this service of love, Deacons fulfill a special role in continuing Jesus’ ministry of compassion.

 - Our Deacons also make a special effort to reach out to visitors, extending a warm welcome through coordinating our Sunday morning greeters.

-- Our Deacons also reach out to the broader community by providing support and funding a Utilities Assistance Program, whereby individuals who fall short on their bills can receive aid from the church.
+- Our Deacons also reach out to the broader community by funding a utilities assistance program, through which individuals who fall short on their bills can receive aid from the church.

 Support for these programs comes from the Deacon’s Fund, to which all members and visitors may contribute using the green envelopes found in the pew pockets.